RenzeLou/Muffin/README.md

-run `python generate_attributes.py --api_key xxx` to generate the attributes. run `python generate_instructions.py --api_key xxx` to generate the instructions based on the attributes. run `python generate_answers.py` to annotate the answers.
+run `python generate_attributes.py --api_key xxx` to generate the attributes. run `python generate_instructions.py --api_key xxx` to generate the instructions based on the attributes. run `python generate_constraints.py` to add additional constraints to the instructions. run `python generate_answers.py` to annotate the answers based on the (input, instruction, constraint).

 the prompt template can be found in `prompt_templates.py` the querying procedure can be found in `chat_completion.py` (shared by both `generate_attributes.py`, `generate_instructions.py` and `generate_answers.py`)